hakeemsalman/awesome-cheatsheet/SASS.md

 6. [Operators](#6-operators)

 #### Tips and Tricks

 1. [Media queries](#1-media-queries)

 ## Sass Features

 ### 1 Variables

-Variables are used to store the values and use it anytime and everywhere.
+1. Variables are used to store the values and use it anytime and everywhere.
+2. Margins and padding (use `*` and `/` operators that let you multiply and divide values) Font sizes, weights, and families.
+3. Colors (use variables for lighter/darker variants of colors by using the lighten() and darken() functions).
+4. Breakpoint widths for media queries.
+5. Create and write variables inside *`_variables.scss`* module.

 ```html
 <h1>Hello World</h1>
   <p>Animals</p>